-I recently watch Tsotsi on Netflix and can't say that my opinion of the film wavered.
+I recently watched Tsotsi on Netflix and can't say that my opinion of the film wavered.
 However, I was interrupted in my viewing by a mess my cats made while chasing each other over, under, and around a side table.
 The that result was a mess caused by an opened bottle of wine being spilled.
 I stopped the movie, soaked up as much wine as possible, and then grabbed my laptop.
-I decided to do a google search for a wall to wall rug cleaning NYC company and lucked out finding Agara Rug Cleaning.
+I decided to do a google search for a wall to wall rug cleaning company.
 They provided free pick and drop off services which was necessary since the area rug was rather large.
 A representative came the next day to assess the damage.
 He assured me that they could remove the wine stains.
-He also suggested that I have them ScotchGuard the rug after it was cleaned.
 A week later the rug was returned looking great.
 I was impressed.
 I think the Tsotsi narrative has aged well.
 And still highly recommend it.

 AUG 22, 2005

 Touched by the kind of dynamism that also marked City Of God, Tsotsi brings a fresh energy to familiar themes of crime and redemption.
 Based on a novel by Athol Fugard, it offers an unflinching portrait of post-apartheid South Africa; the lawless shanty towns and lives bereft of hope.
 It also manages to look beyond the despair to tell an arresting human story of one young man's journey towards the possibility of change.